|

 a perennial herb inhabiting somewhat damp, cliffy spaces in hilly

-districts, grows 50-100cm in height.
-Stems lean at upper parts and
+districts, grows 50-100cm tall.
+Stems lean at the upper parts and

-sparsely branch.
+are sparsely branched.
 With long petioles, leaves are of alternate

 phyllotaxis, oval or broad-lanceolate, 5-10cm long, 3-8cm wide,